-Students who have completed five (5) courses in UoPeople Foundations and have not earned at a minimum 2.00 CGPA will be dismissed for not having the required CGPA will not be able to appeal their dismissal.
-The student will be able to return to UoPeople in accordance with the Reinstatement Policy after 15 terms of being away from the University.

-Students who have already met the CGPA requirements but have not sent the official documents as defined in the Admissions Policy, will be allowed to send their documents within three terms of completion of the last Foundations course taken.
+- Students who have completed five (5) courses in UoPeople Foundations and have not earned at a minimum 2.00 CGPA will be dismissed for not having the required CGPA will not be able to appeal their dismissal.
+The student will be able to return to UoPeople in accordance with the Academic Renewal Policy after 15 terms of being away from the University. - Students who have already met the CGPA requirements but have not sent the official documents as defined in the Admissions Policy, will be allowed to send their documents within three terms of completion of the last Foundations course taken.
 If the official documents are not sent within the three terms following completion of the Foundations courses, the student is dismissed.
-They will be able to return to UoPeople in accordance with the Re-enrollment/Reinstatement Policy and will need to submit the required documents before being allowed to register for additional courses.
+They will be able to return to UoPeople in accordance with the Academic Renewal policy after 15 terms of being away from the University.